-There apparently is something called the “shopping cart trick” which lets you get a credit card without a hard pull.
-I’ve seen it mentioned in a few places as a way for people with poor credit to build up their credit file, but if it works it would also be a way for people to reap retail credit card rewards without getting too many applications for new credit on their file.
+But did you know there’s something called the “shopping cart trick” which lets you get a credit card without a hard pull?
+I’ve seen it mentioned in a few places as a way for people with poor credit to build up their credit file, but it’s also a way for people to reap retail credit card rewards without getting too many applications for new credit on their file.

 The basic principle is that you give retailers your info and then they’ll preapprove you and open a new card with no hard pull.
 I have no experience with this so I can’t vouch for it myself, but many of my readers have had success with this trick and you can read their stories in the comments in my Comenity credit card post.

 I’ve seen little discussion about this on blogs.
 The best summary I’ve been able to find is on a blog called “Roots, Credit, and Life”: